itsmeBhavana/devTinder/README.md

   - It would be a pretty bad practise, if we are connected to the server but APIs are not working cause we're not connected to the db yet.
   - So, ALWAYS connect to your db and then call app.listen()
 - MongoDB fields have \_id and \_\_v created by mongodb itself
+- unique:true automatically indexes the collection.
+Otherwise, we have to use index:true

   ## Process to store data